ormizj/CouponProjectStage2/README.md

-# CouponProjectStage2
+# CouponProject
-The Coupon Project, created by: Or Mizrahi, Shay Yadin, Jonathan Kaspi.
+The Coupon Project created by: Or Mizrahi, Shay Yadin, Jonathan Kaspi.